FACTBOX-Who is buying Russian crude oil and who has stopped | Headlines

 The bloc's 27 members have been unable to agree on an embargo, with Germany warning against hasty steps that could push the economy into recession, and, some countries, such as Hungary, opposing any bans.
 Germany, however, aims to phase out Russian oil imports by the end of this year, officials said, as does Poland.

-Greece's biggest oil refiner relies on Russian crude for about 15% of its intake.
+HELLENIC PETROLEUM Greece's biggest oil refiner relies on Russian crude for about 15% of its intake.
 The company earlier this month secured additional supplies from Saudi Arabia.
-HINDUSTAN PETROLEUM,

-India's state refiner bought 2 million barrels of Russian Urals for May loading, according to trading sources last week.
-INDIAN OIL CORP
+HINDUSTAN PETROLEUM, India's state refiner bought 2 million barrels of Russian Urals for May loading, according to trading sources last week.

+The company has a contract with Rosneft that gives it an option to buy up to 2 million tonnes, equivalent to about 15 million barrels, of Urals crude in 2022.
+ISAB

-ISAB Italy's largest refinery, owned by Lukoil-controlled Swiss-based Litasco SA, processes Russian and non-Russian crudes.
+Italy's largest refinery, owned by Lukoil-controlled Swiss-based Litasco SA, processes Russian and non-Russian crudes.
+LEUNA

-LEUNA The land-locked Leuna refinery in eastern Germany, majority-owned by TotalEnergies, is also fed Russian crude by the Druzhba pipeline.
+The land-locked Leuna refinery in eastern Germany, majority-owned by TotalEnergies, is also fed Russian crude by the Druzhba pipeline.
+MIRO

-MIRO Russian crude continues to account for about 14% of the intake at Germany's largest refinery, Miro, which is 24% owned by Rosneft..
+Russian crude continues to account for about 14% of the intake at Germany's largest refinery, Miro, which is 24% owned by Rosneft..
+MOL

-Hungary is opposed to sanctions on Russian oil and gas.
-NAYARA ENERGY

-Indian private refiner, part-owned by Russia's Rosneft , has purchased Russian oil after a gap of a year, buying about 1.8 million barrels of Urals from trader Trafigura.
-NEFTOCHIM BURGAS
+NAYARA ENERGY Indian private refiner, part-owned by Russia's Rosneft , has purchased Russian oil after a gap of a year, buying about 1.8 million barrels of Urals from trader Trafigura.

-A Bulgarian refinery, owned by Russia's Lukoil, and with Russian crude accounting for about 60% of its intake, continues to refine Russian crude.
-PCK SCHWEDT
+NEFTOCHIM BURGAS A Bulgarian refinery, owned by Russia's Lukoil, and with Russian crude accounting for about 60% of its intake, continues to refine Russian crude.

-Germany's PCK Schwedt refinery, 54% owned by Rosneft , receives crude oil via the Druzhba pipeline.
-PERTAMINA
+PCK SCHWEDT Germany's PCK Schwedt refinery, 54% owned by Rosneft , receives crude oil via the Druzhba pipeline.

-Indonesian state energy firm PT Pertamina is considering buying crude oil from Russia as it seeks oil for a newly revamped refinery.
+PERTAMINA Indonesian state energy firm PT Pertamina is considering buying crude oil from Russia as it seeks oil for a newly revamped refinery.

+PKN Orlen Poland's largest refiner has stopped buying Russian crude on the spot market, switching to North Sea oil, but is still buying Urals under previously signed contracts which expire by the end of this year or later.

+The company, which operates refineries in Lithuania, Poland and the Czech Republic, saw its profit from refining surge in March thanks to the discount it pays for Russian oil.
 ROTTERDAM REFINERY

 Exxon Mobil declined to comment on whether its Dutch refinery in Rotterdam was using Russian crude oil.
 ZEELAND REFINERY